What's your Christmas tree normally - fake or real?

 Where can I buy a real tree from?

-If you can’t find one of these sales centres nearby, try The British Christmas Tree Growers Association website, which has a list of suppliers based on postcode.
+Try The British Christmas Tree Growers Association website, which has a list of suppliers based on postcode.
 Failing that, your local DIY store or garden centre should have a good stock.

 How much should I pay for a real tree?